What is an HMO?

 The Housing Act 2004 introduced mandatory licensing of certain Houses in Multiple Occupation (HMO).

 We keep a list of all HMOs which is publicly available to view.
 View the list of licensed HMOs in Middlesbrough.

 Buildings consisting solely of self-contained flats or purpose built flats are generally exempt from mandatory HMO licensing.

-The Housing Act 2004 also allows the council to apply to central government for an additional power to license smaller HMOs, where this is considered necessary, to address particular problems that may exist.
+The Housing Act 2004 also allows us to apply to central government for an additional power to license smaller HMOs, where this is considered necessary, to address particular problems that may exist.

 Register a HMO

 To register, complete the HMO licence application form and return it to:

 PO Box 505